esx-framework/esx_core/README.md

 * Allow loops to sleep while not performing any tasks
 * The current player ped and death status are now stored in ESX.PlayerData, reducing the need to constantly call the native
 * Weapon ammo is no longer synced on every frame, instead triggering a server event once shooting has ceased
+* Reduced the number of queries being performed by a single player connecting to the server

 #### Features
 * Support for the latest weapons and components
 * Additional admin commands from esx_adminplus
 * Save all players before the txAdmin scheduled restarts
-* Reduce the number of queries being performed when a player loads by returning skin and identity data with the initial query
 * When loading a new player, send the isNew argument along with `esx:playerLoaded`
 * Added an imports file to load in other resource manifests with `shared_script '@es_extended/imports.lua'`
 	- Removes the need to define ESX in your resources, as it will perform the task for you